adon-cloudcannon/landing-page-test/src/collections/posts/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon.md

 Here we show four different output image formats `formats: ["avif", "webp", "svg", "jpeg"]` (noting that SVG will be ignored for raster image inputs), and three different image sizes `widths: [400, 800, 1600]`.

-You’ll also see [`svgShortCircuit` feature](https://www.11ty.dev/docs/plugins/image/#skip-raster-formats-for-svg), which will mix and match raster and vector depending on what the best performance experience is.
+You’ll also see <a target="_blank" rel="noopener" href="https://www.11ty.dev/docs/plugins/image/#skip-raster-formats-for-svg"><code>svgShortCircuit</code> feature</a>, which will mix and match raster and vector depending on what the best performance experience is.

 ## More CloudCannon Tips